 The boxes in this series that house the coins reflect the appearance from the obverse of the coin.
 This design includes Do ggae bi’s image on the battle shield of Chiwoo Cheonwang.
 The coin is encapsulated inside and is revealed when you open the case down the center to reveal the silver medal within.

-Another addition to South Korean silver medallions in 2018 was the release of the Tiger medallions.
-These beautiful designs feature the depiction of a Siberian tiger walking amidst the foliage of its southernmost ranges in the People’s Republic of China.
-The design includes a unique, stylized reverse that depicts the Korean peninsula using traditional Korean language characters to form the shape of the peninsula.
+The common reverse design in the series features a unique, stylized reverse that depicts the Korean peninsula using traditional Korean language characters to form the shape of the peninsula.
 As a unifying symbol, there is no demarcation between North and South Korea in the map’s design, only the image of the entire peninsula.

 KOMSCO issues its silver bullion medallions with individual and bulk purchase options.
 For both the Chiwoo Cheonwang Series and the Zi:Sin Series of silver for sale, KOMSCO offers the medallions with either individual protective plastic, mint tubes of 25, or sealed boxes of 250 medallions that includes a total of 10 tubes per box.
 The Tiger Medallions have a different packaging setup.
 Individual 2018 Tiger Medallions ship in protective capsules, while multiples of 18 are housed in rolls and boxes are available with a total of 90 medallions.